 2.Dust-proof Your Home:

-Enclose pillows, mattresses, and box springs in an airtight, dust-proof cover.
+Frame pillows, mattresses, and box springs in an airtight, dust-proof cover.

-Replace dust-collecting blinds and long drapes with window shades or washable curtains.
+Change dust-collecting blinds and long drapes with window shades or washable curtains.

 3. Use Natural and Non-Toxic Cleaning Products: